blessinvarkey/musings/posts/GPT-3.md

 ![A text box sends a request to recite the first law of robotics to GPT-3.
 GPT-3 displays the output](https://jalammar.github.io/images/gpt3/01-gpt3-language-model-overview.gif)

-[Jalammar's blog](https://jalammar.github.io/images/gpt3/01-gpt3-language-model-overview.gif) provides excellent visuals on GPT-3.
+[Jalammar's blog](https://jalammar.github.io/images/gpt3/01-gpt3-language-model-overview.gif) provides an extensive breakdown of GPT-3 through visuals (like the one shown above).
 Do check it out.

 ## GPT-3 in action